CURRICULUM

 Cultivation of communication skills to smoothly exchange developed opinions with others in a global society in the midst of international competition in multiple languages

-Students who complete any one of the following courses (I) through (IV) will be certified as Internationality Courses.
+Students who complete any one of the following courses will be certified as Internationality Courses.

 In the Fusion-of-intelligence Courses, if you submit a 3-minute video in both Japanese and English, the English version of the 3-minute video will be approved as an Internationality Course.